Whole-staff demonstration lessons

 Would you like to see an expert classroom practitioner teach maths lessons to students in your very own school?
 Let Anita bring her infectious passion, practical ideas and curriculum knowledge to your teachers and their students.

-Anita runs three demonstration lessons in one day across your school, tailored to your teachers’ needs.
+Anita runs three demonstration lessons in one day, tailored to your teachers’ needs.
+Working in stage- or grade-based teams, teachers:

-- observes Anita teach a 60-minute stage or grade-based lesson
+- observe Anita teach a stage or grade-based lesson (60 minutes)

-- concludes with a 15-minute debrief with Anita discussing what she did and why.
+- debrief with Anita discussing what she did and why (15 minutes).

 Anita’s 5-part lesson structure